facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 You will need to provide FormComposer with a JSON configuration of your form fields, and place it in `generators/form-composer/data` directory.

-- The form config file should be named `data.json`, and contain a list of JSON objects, each one with one key `form`.
+- The task config file should be named `task_data.json`, and contain a list of JSON objects, each one with one key `form`.
-- If you want to slightly vary your form within a Task (by inserting different values into its text), you need to add two files (that will be used to auto-generate `data.json` file):
+- If you want to slightly vary your form within a Task (by inserting different values into its text), you need to add two files (that will be used to auto-generate `task_data.json` file):
     - `token_sets_values_config.json` containing a JSON array of objects (each with one key `tokens_values` and value representing name-value pairs for a set of text tokens to be used in one form version).
     - `form_config.json` containing a single JSON object with one key `form`.
 - For more detail, read on about dynamic form configs.